vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 {{- end }}
 ```

-The actual creation of the ServiceAccount name is deferred to a helper function in `_helpers.tpl`:
+The actual creation of the ServiceAccount name is deferred to a helper function in `_helpers.tpl` which we look at in more detail:

 ```bash
 $ cat ../ingress-nginx/templates/_helpers.tpl | grep 'ingress-nginx\.serviceAccountName' -B 10 -A 10
 ```

+where the inherent logic becomes more apparent:

 ```yaml
 Selector labels
 */}}